kairosilveira/kairosilveira/README.md

 - [House Price Regression]:
-Data science project to extract insights from data and create a machine learning model to predict prices in the real state market.<br/>
+Data science project to extract insights from data and create a machine learning model to predict prices in the real state market.
+You can make predictions using the [WebApp]<br/>

 - [MNIST-with-ScikitLearn]:
 In this small computer vision project, I use the famous MNIST dataset to